tensorflow/addons/CONTRIBUTING.md

 focused on a specific feature/parameter.
 * Don't be afraid to write too many tests.
 This is fine as long as they're fast.

+### Code example
+* It is required to contribute a code example in the docstring when adding new features.
+* It is strongly suggested to expand or contribute a new [tutoral](https://github.com/tensorflow/addons/blob/master/docs/tutorials/README.md) for more complex features that are hard to be expressed in the docstring only.

 ### Fixtures and assert functions:
 We provide [fixtures](https://docs.pytest.org/en/latest/fixture.html) to help your write